-Commonant District Deliverables Component Division Core assessed Core non-assessed Other sources Timeframe Expand and operationalise the IRENA Coalition for Action.
+Component Division Deliverables Component Division Core assessed Core non-assessed Other sources Timeframe • Expand and operationalise the IRENA Coalition for Action.
 Support work to develop a consumer label in cooperation with industry and civil society organisations Ongoing.
-Q2 2016.
-Organise an annual high-level meeting of the Coalition Q2 2016 - Q1 2017 CSP ICT IITC KPFC SMED Maintain and expand the four databases of the IRENA Learning Platform - Maintain and moderate the public debate on the IRENA Community Ongoing Multi- stakeholder - • Two 'Model IRENA' simulations, including extensive preparatory trainings Ongoing engagement - Regular university and school visits in the Host Country Q4 2017 Design, maintain, coordinate and launch the IRENA renewable energy e-learning initiative Q2 2016 Hosting of legislators' meeting on the side-lines of the Sixth Assembly Outreach to legislators and other parliamentary stakeholders and dissemination of tailored RE information Ongoing
+Q2 2016 Organise an annual high-level meeting of the Coalition and communication efforts of the Coalition Q2 2016 - Q1 2017 • Support to of technology-specific working groups of the Coalition Ongoing CSP ICT IITC KPFC SMED Maintain and expand the four databases of the IRENA Learning Platform and use to support RE skills development efforts Ongoing Multi- stakeholder engagement Maintain and moderate the public debate on the IRENA Community Ongoing 88 • Two 'Model IRENA' simulations, including extensive preparatory trainings Ongoing Regular university and school visits in the Host Country Q4 2017 Design, maintain, coordinate and launch the IRENA renewable energy e-learning initiative Q3 2016 Hosting of legislators' meeting on the side-lines of the Sixth Assembly Outreach to legislators and other parliamentary stakeholders and dissemination of tailored RE information Ongoing